gvwilson/sdxjs/debugger/index.md

 When the virtual machine calls the debugger, the debugger first checks whether or not it is on a numbered line.
-If it is,
+If it isn't,
 it hands control back to the VM.
 Otherwise,
-its action depends on our current state:
+its action depends on our current state.

-1. If we are single-stepping, the debugger interacts with the user.

-2. We also interact if this line is a breakpoint.

-3. Otherwise, it does nothing.
+If we are single-stepping or if this line is a breakpoint, Otherwise, it does nothing.

-The overall structure of the interactive debugger is shown below:
+The overall structure of the interactive debugger is:

 {% include erase file='debugger-interactive.js' key='skip' %}